5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 2. Verify that your PHP-FPM installation uses the Unix socket:
 ```
 sudo nano /etc/php5/fpm/pool.d/www.conf
-// The following line should in in the config file (and NOT the 127.0.0.1):
+// The following line should in in the config file (and NOT 127.0.0.1):
 listen = /var/run/php5-fpm.sock
 ```

-3. Allow local connections for the user `postgres` in PostgreSQL, make sure your `/etc/postgresql/9.1/main/pg_hba.conf` has the following line:
+3. Allow local connections for the user `postgres` in PostgreSQL by makeing sure your `/etc/postgresql/9.1/main/pg_hba.conf` has the following line:
 ```
 local   all             postgres                                trust
 ```